-Faculty Director, Polsky Center for Entrepreneurship and Innovation; Neubauer Family Distinguished Service Professor of Entrepreneurship and Finance at Chicago Booth
+Kessenich E.P.
+Faculty Director, Polsky Center; Neubauer Family Distinguished Service Professor of Entrepreneurship and Finance, Chicago Booth

-Steve is the Neubauer family distinguished service professor of entrepreneurship and finance at Chicago Booth and the Thomas Cole distinguished visiting professor chair at the University of Chicago Law School.
-He is also the faculty director of the Polsky Center.
-Steve is one of the world’s foremost researchers on private equity, venture capital, corporate governance, executive talent, and income inequality.
-His papers on private equity and venture capital are the standard references in the field.
-He has testified to US Senate and US House Committees about his research.
-He ranks among the top 60 in paper downloads and in paper citations (out of over 280,000 authors) on the Social Science Research Network.
-He is the cocreator of the widely adopted Kaplan-Schoar Public Market Equivalent private equity benchmarking approach.
+Steve conducts research on issues in private equity, venture capital, entrepreneurial finance, corporate governance and corporate finance.
+He has published papers in a number of academic and business journals.
+Kaplan is a research associate at the National Bureau of Economic Research and an associate editor of the Journal of Financial Economics.
+He ranks among the top 60 in paper downloads and in paper citations (out of over 280,000 authors) on SSRN (Social Science Research Network).
+He is the co-creator of the Kaplan-Schoar PME (Public Market Equivalent) private equity benchmarking approach.
 A Fortune Magazine article referred to him as “probably the foremost private equity scholar in the galaxy.”
-At the University of Chicago, Steve teaches advanced MBA, law, and executive courses in entrepreneurial finance and private equity, corporate financial management, corporate governance, and wealth management.
-His course in entrepreneurial finance and private equity is consistently among the most popular in the school.
-BusinessWeek named him one of the top twelve business school teachers in the country and one of the top four teachers of entrepreneurship.
-Steve cofounded the entrepreneurship program at Chicago Booth and, with his students, started Booth’s business launch program, the Edward L. Kaplan, ’71, New Venture Challenge, which has spawned over 200 companies.
-The companies have raised over $600M from investors (including Accel, Andreesen Horowitz, Benchmark, Index and Sequoia) and created over $9B in market value.
-Steve serves on the boards of Morningstar, Zayo Group, and the Illinois Venture Capital Association.
-He earned an AB, summa cum laude, and a PhD from Harvard University.
+Kaplan teaches advanced MBA and executive courses in entrepreneurial finance and private equity, corporate finance, corporate governance, and wealth management.
+BusinessWeek named him one of the top 12 business school teachers in the country.
+Professor Kaplan co-founded the entrepreneurship program at Booth.
+With his students, he helped start Booth’s business plan competition, the New Venture Challenge (NVC), which has spawned over two hundred companies that have raised almost $1 billion and created over $10 billion in value including GrubHub, Braintree/Venmo and Simple Mills.
+Kaplan serves on the boards of Morningstar, Zayo Group and the Illinois Venture Capital Association.
+He has been a member of the faculty since 1988.
+He received his AB, summa cum laude, in Applied Mathematics and Economics from Harvard College and earned a PhD in Business Economics from Harvard University.